stevenaeola/gitpitch/prog/assessment_2_progblack_ideas/README.md

 <https://hack.athon.uk/>

-# Or do you own thing
+# Or do your own thing

 - As long as it is collaborative